 One of the cultural clashes I’ve had to face during my relationship with Naveen that I never expected but found pretty hilarious is the difference between Western and Eastern bathroom habits.

 Before meeting Naveen, I thought this process was straightforward.
-After all, form should equal function, right?
+After all, the form should equal function, right?

 One the first things Naveen asked me when he came to stay with me over the winter holiday shortly after we started dating was what to do with the toilet paper when he was done with it.